-Туре Valuation techniques US Treasury bills Obtain bid price provided by a recognised quotation platform, for example Bloomberg, and apply price to estimate fair value.
-Other investments Obtain bid price provided by a recognised quotation platform, for example Bloomberg, and apply price to estimate fair value; or Where the security pays a variable rate of interest, coupled with the lack of any material change in the credit quality of the issuer, the par value is used as an approximation of fair value; or • To price the security, an estimate of the initial credit spread above the yield of the comparable Government of Jamaica security that the corporate bond is issued at, is determined.
+- Where the security pays a variable rate of interest, coupled with the lack of any material change in the credit quality of the issuer, the par value is used as an approximation of fair value; or - To price the security, an estimate of the initial credit spread above the yield of the comparable Government of Jamaica security that the corporate bond is issued at, is determined.
 This credit spread is then added to the applicable interest rate for the comparable Government of Jamaica security as at the reporting date to determine the requisite yield to be used to estimate the fair value of the security.
-When there is no comparable Government of Jamaica security the par value may be used; or Where the security was issued within 1-2 months of the reporting date, the issue price (i.e. par) is used as an approximation of fair value; or of fair value.

-Where the security has a short-term maturity profile, coupled with the lack of any material change in the credit quality of the issuer in the three (3) months prior to the reporting date, the par value is used as an approximation
+When there is no comparable Government of Jamaica security the par value may be used; or - Where the security was issued within 1-2 months of the reporting date, the issue price (i.e. par) is used as an approximation of fair value; or - Where the security has a short-term maturity profile, coupled with the lack of any material change in the credit quality of the issuer in the three (3) months prior to the reporting date, the par value is used as an approximation of fair value.